 This Office has consistently held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit any required documents.
 In this case, Employee was warned that the failure to appear at a scheduled conference may lead to the imposition of sanctions, including dismissal of the appeal.
-Employee was further afforded an opportunity to establish good cause for her failure to appear at the January 9, 2012 conference.
+Employee was further afforded an opportunity to establish good cause for his failure to appear at the January 12, 2012 conference.
 Employee did not comply with either order.
-Employee has not exercised diligence in pursuing her appeal, thus her petition for appeal is dismissed for failure to prosecute.
+I therefore find that Employee has not exercised diligence in pursuing this appeal, thus his petition for appeal is dismissed for failure to prosecute.